-In early 1942, Colonel Marina Raskova formed three Red Air Force units composed entirely of women: 586th Fighter Regiment, 587th Ground Attack Regiment, and 588th Night Bomber Regiment.
+In early 1942, Col. Marina Raskova formed three Red Air Force units composed entirely of women: 586th Fighter Regiment, 587th Ground Attack Regiment, and 588th Night Bomber Regiment.
 Of these all-female Soviet air units, the 588th became the most famous.
-Commanded by Lieutenant Colonel Yevdokia Bershanskaya, the unit was redesignated 46th “Taman” Guards Night Bomber Aviation Regiment in October 1943 after its involvement in two Soviet victories on the Taman Peninsula.
+Commanded by Lt.
+Col. Yevdokia Bershanskaya, the unit was redesignated 46th “Taman” Guards Night Bomber Aviation Regiment in October 1943 after its involvement in two Soviet victories on the Taman Peninsula.

 Nicknamed “Night Witches” by the Germans, the regiment’s female pilots and navigators flew 24,000 night-bombing sorties from early 1942 until May 1945.
 Their aircraft were slow, obsolete canvas and wooden Polikarpov Po-2 biplanes with open cockpits; thus, bombing under the cover of darkness was essential to avoid being easily shot down by German fighter planes or anti-aircraft guns.